 Afternoon Worship ~ 4:30PM

 Note: All songs are from the Trinity Psalter Hymnal (TPH); click on the underlined words or orange font words to open up links to tunes and other supplemtal resources.
-Or sing along with Pastor Brian on guitar here (coming soon).
+Or sing along with Pastor Brian on guitar here.
 Click here to download and print a PDF of the liturgy.
+Click here for the sermon (coming soon).
 All Scripture is from the English Standard Version of the Bible.
-The sermon video link is below.

 Almighty and everlasting God, You are always more ready to hear than we are to pray, and to give more than we desire or deserve.
 Pour down upon us the abundance of Your mercy, forgiving us those things of which our conscience is convicted, and giving us those good things for which we are not worthy to ask, except through the merits and mediation of Jesus Christ, Your Son, our Lord.
-Grant us your grace and peace in Christ by your Holy Spirit.
-For it is in Jesus’ name that we pray, Amen.
+Amen.

 The Apostles’ Creed